THC vs. CBD: Understanding the Difference

 Can You Mix Them?

 Absolutely.
 Products with both THC and CBD offer the “entourage effect.”
-CBD can soften THC’s intensity, reducing anxiety while keeping therapeutic benefits.
+CBD can soften THC’s intensity, which may help reduce anxiety while potentially preserving other reported benefits.

 You’ll see products labeled with ratios: